mhansen/graphviz-docs/content/en/docs/attrs/newrank.md

 types:
 - bool
 used_by: G
+description: Whether to use a single global ranking, ignoring clusters
 ---
-Whether to use a single global ranking, ignoring clusters.

 The original ranking algorithm in `dot` is recursive on clusters.
 This can produce fewer ranks and a more compact layout, but sometimes at the cost of a